Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Statement of the contributions

-We want to emphasize that the function $\log\log\Delta$ grows so slowly that for almost all theoretical and practical purposes we can consider it to be a constant function.
-Hence the term ``almost-uniform expressivity''.
+We want to emphasize that the function $\log\log\Delta$ grows so slowly that for almost all theoretical and practical purposes we can consider it to be a constant function, hence our usage of the expression ``almost-uniform expressivity''.